yuanqing/cuba/README.md

 Options:
   -c, --credentials <path>  Path to the Service Account credentials
                             JSON file.
-This is only needed when link- sharing is not enabled on the spreadsheet.
+This is to run queries on private spreadsheets that do not have
+                            link-sharing enabled.
   -h, --help  Print this message.
   -i, --id <spreadsheetId>  The Google Sheets spreadsheet ID.
 This is
                             the value between `/d/` and `/edit` in